-The rupee today plunged below the 70 levels, over strength in the US dollar, following a collapse in the Turkish Lira, after the US imposed tariffs on Turkish steel.
-This had a huge impact on emerging market currencies, including India, which saw the rupee hit a new life time low of 70.08 against the dollar.
+The rupee has plunged to 72 levels, over strength in the US dollar, following a collapse in the Turkish Lira and the Argentinian Peso.
+This has had a huge impact on emerging market currencies, including India, which saw the rupee hit a new life time low of 72.10 against the dollar.

-Here are 7 ways the falling rupee at 70 will impact you.
+Here are 7 ways the falling rupee at 72 will impact you and me.

 1) Petrol and diesel prices